Pelvic Inflammatory Disease (PID) is a bacterial inflammation of the

 fallopian tubes, ovaries, uterus and cervix.

-Initial infections are caused by single-agent STDs, such as gonorrhea or
+Initial infections are caused by single-agent STDs, such as gon

 chlamydia.
 Subsequent infections are often caused by multiple non-STD organisms (E. Coli,